Robot Setup#

 Note

-that the program on the robot has been started
+That the program on the robot has been started

-that the IP addresses are on the same subnet
+That the IP addresses are on the same subnet

-that the port is not already in use by another program
+That the port is not already in use by another program

-the system logs for error messages
+System logs for error messages

-Step 4: Save and complete#
+Step 4: Saving and Completion#

 9 |

-Verify that robot to FlexiVision One communication is stable |
+Check that the robot → FlexiVision One connection is stable |

 10 |

-Communication parameters are saved automatically |
+The communication parameters are automatically saved |

 11 |

-Return to the main SETUP page |
+Go back to the main SETUP page |

 Next steps#

-Once Robot Setup is completed, continue with:
+Once the Robot Setup is complete, proceed with: